aecon/img3D/README.md

 # img3D

-Image Processing package for large, 3D (volumetric) image data
+img3 is a python package, for image processing of large, 3D (volumetric) image data.

+img3 is intended for
+* storing NumPy arrays in raw file format
+* storing and reading image metadata from corresponding nrrd files, used in bio-imaging
+* perform copmutations on image data

 ## Code Structure